SAP-samples/btp-setup-automator/docs/README.md

 Once the script is ready, you can check your BTP global account, if all services and apps are up-and-running as expected.
 In addition you can check your local folder for the log files that have been created.

-> NOTE: in case you want to provide the parameterfile as a link to a parameter file, you can do it like this:
+> 📝 Tip - In case you want to provide the parameter file as a link, you can do it like this:

   ```bash
   docker exec --workdir "/home/user/" "test01" ./btpsa \